INTERNSHIPS & FELLOWSHIPS

 JILL GAULDING LAW STUDENT FELLOWSHIP FOR GENDER AND LGBTQ JUSTICE

-Established in 2017 in honor of Gender Justice 's co-founder emeritus, the Jill Gaulding Law Student Fellowship is a temporary, summer-long fellowship comes with a $2,000 taxable stipend and is designed to offer a second- or third-year law student who is LGBTQ and/or BIPOC an invaluable opportunity to work in a social justice, public interest legal and policy advocacy nonprofit dedicated to gender inequality.
+Established in 2017 in honor of Gender Justice 's co-founder emeritus, the Jill Gaulding Law Student Fellowship is a temporary, summer-long fellowship—with a $2,000 taxable stipend—and is designed to offer a second- or third-year LGBTQ and/or BIPOC law student an invaluable opportunity to work in a social justice, public interest, legal and policy advocacy nonprofit dedicated to gender inequality.

-We regret that our interns and law clerks are currently unpaid.
-However, we sponsor fellows who receive funding through a variety of programs, including the Robina Foundation, the Skadden Foundation, the PFund Foundation, the University of Minnesota Human Rights Center, the Stanford Public Interest Center, Equal Justice Works, and New Sector Alliance.
+We sponsor fellows who receive funding through a variety of programs, including Robina Foundation, Skadden Foundation, PFund Foundation, University of Minnesota Human Rights Center, Minnesota Asian Pacific American Bar Association, Stanford Public Interest Center, Equal Justice Works, and New Sector Alliance.
+We regret that all other interns and law clerks are currently unpaid.

 To apply for an internship, fellowship, or legal clerkship, click here to send a resume, cover letter, and writing sample to us by the following deadlines: